Why study a chemistry major at the University of Newcastle?

 - Organic Chemistry: You will learn about the organic molecules, carbon compounds and associated chemical reactions.
 This is the study of chemistry relevant to living organisms.

 - Inorganic Chemistry: Students will study how the combinations of 92 naturally occurring elements underpin our manufacturing, food, energy and shelter.

 Which degrees include this major?

-The Bachelor of Science and any associated degree program allow you to study a major in sustainable resource management.
+The Bachelor of Science and associated degree programs allow you to study a major in chemistry:

 - Bachelor of Science